boostorg/redis/README.md

 * intro.cpp: The Aedis hello-world program.
 It sends one command to Redis and quits the connection.
 * intro_tls.cpp: Same as intro.cpp but over TLS.
-* intro_sync.cpp: Synchronous version of intro.cpp.
 * containers.cpp: Shows how to send and receive stl containers and how to use transactions.
 * serialization.cpp: Shows how to serialize types using Boost.Json.
 * subscriber.cpp: Shows how to implement pubsub that reconnects and resubscribes when the connection is lost.
-* subscriber_sentinel.cpp: Same as subscriber.cpp but with failover with sentinels.
 * echo_server.cpp: A simple TCP echo server.
 * chat_room.cpp: A simple chat room.